Geist Christian Church

 High School Youth Mission Trip

-For our 2020 youth mission trip, our Senior High Youth, will be traveling to Hazard, KY to participate in the Housing Development Alliance.
+For our 2021 youth mission trip, our Senior High Youth travel to Hazard, KY to participate in the Housing Development Alliance.
 The HDA is an organization that believes that safe, decent, and affordable housing is a fundamental human right.
 The HDA is an equal opportunity housing provider, which works with a variety of homeowners, including, but not limited to, young working couples with children, single parents, persons with disabilities, and elderly persons.
 During our week, we will volunteer on various phases of construction, from shingling to digging footer drains, framing floors and walls to painting or landscaping.
 We hope that this week-long program will create an environment that will encourage youth to probe deeper into their faith and how they can help in a community that is so close to home.

 While in Hazard, KY we will be staying at First Presbyterian Church of Hazard in various Sunday school and fellowship rooms.
 Youth will need to bring their own sleeping bags/air mattresses.
 The church offers plenty of space with a good-sized kitchen for us to cook our meals.
 I also encourage our youth to bring the bare essentials.
 We are limited to two pieces of luggage with the bus.

-June 19, 2020 Zipline Adventure and return trip to Fishers, IN
+July 16, 2020 Zip line adventure and return trip to Fishers, IN

-Your deposit of $250 for the Memphis mission trip is due on April 12, 2020.
-The final payment of $200 – (totaling $450) for this mission trip is due by May 10, 2020.
+Your deposit of $250 for the Hazard mission trip is due on April 11, 2021.
+The final payment of $200 (totaling $450) for this mission trip is due by May 2, 2021.
 I also encourage the youth to bring some spending money for snacks and souvenirs throughout the week.
 A prepaid visa card is strongly encouraged to ensure the safety of their spending money.
 I would also encourage limiting the amount of money they bring.
 They will need to cover two meals during the week.
 These are often meals we have during our travel days.
 Even with money for food, they should not need more than $100 dollars for this trip.